stackrox/stackrox-env/README.md

 Loading the development environment inserts the `Nix` binaries at the beginning of `$PATH`.
 If `$PATH` is later overwritten by another process, the isolation breaks and global version of binaries could be first in `$PATH`.

+## Contributing

+### Pre-commit hook

+To install the pre-commit hook, run `pre-commit install` from within the repository.